6 benefits of a flexible workplace to manage projects more successfully

 2. Significant time and money savings

-A report from the Department for Business Innovation and Skills suggested flexible workplace arrangements are an essential parameter in a cost/benefit analysis for budget and planning.
+A report from the Department for Business Innovation and Skills (UK) suggested flexible workplace arrangements are an essential parameter in a cost/benefit analysis for budget and planning.
 Depending on the type of work policies–from fully remote to hot-desking–companies secure substantial savings into their bottom lines.

 Real estate costs, recruitment/turnover costs, and overheads are the most visible winners.
 The often-overlooked savings of flexible work arrangements are those brought on by productivity.